DaniyalHussain90/charity/README.md

 # Use Case:
- 1 - This App is based on charity to give to needy people.
+ 1 - This App is based on charity to give needy people support.

  2 - In this App people can buy medicine through Apple pay.